Economy of Armenia

-The Armenian economy contracted sharply in 2020, by 5.7%, mainly due to the 2020 Armenia-Azerbaijan war.
-In contrast it grew by 7.6 per cent in 2019, the largest recorded growth since 2007, while between 2012 and 2018 GDP grew 40.7%, and key banking indicators like assets and credit exposures almost doubled.
+The economy of Armenia is an emerging free-market economy.
+It is the 113th-largest economy in the world (out of 192 countries measured by IMF), with a gross domestic product (GDP) of $27.86 billion in 2025.
+The services sector is the largest in Armenia's economy, contributing 61.5% of the country's total GDP; followed by the industrial sector at 23.2%; and the agricultural sector at 7.9%.
+A smaller, but increasingly important piece of the economy is the IT sector, which makes up 6.25% of national GDP and was growing at an average yearly rate of 20% as of 2022.

-While part of the Soviet Union, the economy of Armenia was based largely on industry—chemicals, electronic products, machinery, processed food, synthetic rubber and textiles; it was highly dependent on outside resources.
+While part of the Soviet Union, the economy of Armenia was based largely on manufacturing industry—chemicals, electronic products, machinery, processed food, synthetic rubber and textiles; it was highly dependent on outside resources.
 Armenian mines produce copper, zinc, gold and lead.
 The vast majority of energy is produced with imported fuel from Russia, including gas and nuclear fuel for Armenia's Metsamor nuclear power plant.
 The main domestic energy source is hydroelectric.
-Small amounts of coal, gas and petroleum have not yet been developed.
+Small amounts of coal, gas, and petroleum have not yet been developed.

-Armenia's severe trade imbalance has been offset somewhat by international aid, remittances from Armenians working abroad, and foreign direct investment.
-Economic ties with Russia remain close, especially in the energy sector.
+The severe trade imbalance has been somewhat offset by international aid and remittances from Armenians abroad, and foreign direct investment.
+Armenia is a member of the Eurasian Economic Union and ties with Russia remain close, especially in the energy sector.

-The former government had made some improvements in tax and customs administration in recent years, but anti-corruption measures had been more difficult to implement in the period when the Republican Party of Armenia was in power.
-This is expected to change after the 2018 Armenian revolution.

 Overview

 Under the old Soviet central planning system, Armenia had developed a modern industrial sector, supplying machine tools, textiles, and other manufactured goods to sister republics in exchange for raw materials and energy.
 Since the implosion of the USSR in December 1991, Armenia has switched to small-scale agriculture away from the large agroindustrial complexes of the Soviet era.
 The agricultural sector has long-term needs for more investment and updated technology.
 Armenia began borrowing soon after declaring independence.
 In 2000, Armenian governmental debt reached its greatest level relative to GDP (49.3 percent of GDP).

 Armenia is a food importer, and its mineral deposits (gold and bauxite) are small.
-The ongoing conflict with Azerbaijan over the ethnic Armenian-dominated region of Nagorno-Karabakh (which was part of Soviet Azerbaijan) and the breakup of the centrally directed economic system of the former Soviet Union contributed to a severe economic decline in the early 1990s.
-Because of political instability and the threat of war, the Armenian economy did not have a chance to develop.
-The problem reached its peak during the new military clashes in 2020.
-The war lasted 44 days, starting from 27 September 27 until 10 November, and the result was the worst condition for Armenian Economy.
-After the war the public debt of Armenia reached to 70% of GDP, making the economy more fragile.
-The economy suffered of the effects of the COVID-19 pandemic.
+The conflict with Azerbaijan over the ethnic Armenian-dominated region of Nagorno-Karabakh and the breakup of the centrally directed economic system of the former Soviet Union contributed to a severe economic decline in the early 1990s.
+Political instability and the threat of war placed a significant strain on economic development.
+Despite robust growth in recent years, the problem of geopolitical uncertainty resurfaced during the 2020 war, contributing to a 7.1% drop in GDP.
+Armenia's public debt rose to 67.4% in 2020, but fell below 50% again in 2022.